AJ-BR/crime-in-sc/README.md

-### 2023 upate: Current build is broken and will no lnoger be updated
+### 2023 upate: This project is out of date and the below Heroku link does not work.
+Please refer to crime-in-sc-flask instead

 ### crime-in-sc